mihaildono/padawan-project/youngling/introduction.md

 You can think for the variables as for "named boxes".
 You can put things inside the box and you can refer to them with the name of the box.
 When you use **const** you cannot change what's inside the box.

  - The box has to **have a name**, because you want to distinguish it from the other boxes.
- - The box can be empty, but if you don't fill it with somthing it isn't very usefull.
+ - The box can be empty, but if you don't fill it with somthing it isn't very useful.

 ###### Exercises